jeroenbourgois/jeroenbourgois.be/content/blog/yoda.md

 ![](/images/yoda/welcome.jpg)

-_Yoda, Testudo marginata, Belgium, May 2021_
+_Yoda, testudo marginata, Belgium, May 2021_

 * note: this picture was just a quick moment in the garden, with plenty of sun.
 It is not his regular enclosure, which obviously is inside with a lamp and all that.